Electronic recycling legislation by state

 *Consumers who cannot physically get to a collection site without assistance, or consumers with 50 pounds in weight or heavier or unwieldy covered electronic devices, including, but not limited to, flat-screen televisions with screens greater than 40” measured diagonally, and projection televisions may contact Dynamic for assistance.

-New Jersey CEDs can be dropped off at any Dynamic Lifecycle Innovations partner locations or any 2024 collection sites during this program year.
+New Jersey CEDs can be dropped off at any Dynamic Lifecycle Innovations partner locations, any 2024 collection sites (PDF), or 2025 collection sites (PDF) during the program year.

 Dynamic’s robust mail-back program covers the cost of shipping, packaging supplies, and certified recycling of CEDs.
-This is available to New Jersey consumers who are eligible for free recycling and have CEDs from a manufacturer listed on our mail-back page.
+This is available to New Jersey consumers for any brand of CED.
+Visit our mail back page for details.

 For information about the New Jersey Electronic Waste Management Act, visit the New Jersey Department of Environmental Protection website.